NBKRedSpy/QM_PauseOnProduction/README.md

 Source code is available on GitHub https://github.com/NBKRedSpy/QM_PauseOnProduction

 # Change Log

+# 1.3.0
+Compatible with the 0.8.6 opt in BETA

 # 1.2.0
 * Changed to open the production window when the last item of a queue is completed.